Renzo1/Security_Auditors_Starter_Pack/Redflags & Code Smells.md

 # Red-flag Alerts - Terms & Set-ups to Immediate Search in Every Contract

+`To do: Scroll through Security pitfalls and update this list`

-## Terms to Immediate Search in Every Contract
+## Terms to Immediately Search in Every Contract

 - *tx.origin*
 - *ecrecover*